vrun33/RISC-V-Processor/README.md

 ## Forwarding Unit

 The forwarding unit is essential to handle data hazards.
-It checks for data hazards and forwards the data to the appropriate stage.
+It checks for these hazards and forwards the data to the appropriate stage.
 The forwarding unit is implemented as a combinational circuit.
 The cases where we require forwarding are listed below.

 1) Data that is used in an operation is being changed in the previous instruction.
 In this case, we have to forward the value from the EX/MEM register file to the EX stage.

-e.g. `add x1, x2, x3` followed by `sub x4, x1, x5`
+- e.g. `add x1, x2, x3` followed by `sub x4, x1, x5`

-e.g. `add x1, x2, x3` followed by `sd x1, 0(x4)`
+- e.g. `add x1, x2, x3` followed by `sd x1, 0(x4)`

-e.g. `add x1, x2, x3` followed by `sd x4, 0(x1)`
+- e.g. `add x1, x2, x3` followed by `sd x4, 0(x1)`

-e.g. `add x1, x2, x3` followed by `ld x4, 0(x1)`
+- e.g. `add x1, x2, x3` followed by `ld x4, 0(x1)`

-e.g. `add x1, x2, x3` followed by `beq x1, x4, 0x4`
+- e.g. `add x1, x2, x3` followed by `beq x1, x4, 0x4`

 2) Data that is used in an operation is being changed in the previous two instructions.
 In this case, we have to forward the value from the MEM/WB register file to the EX stage.

-e.g. `add x1, x2, x3` followed by `add x4, x5, x6` followed by `sub x6, x1, x7`
+- e.g. `add x1, x2, x3` followed by `add x4, x5, x6` followed by `sub x6, x1, x7`

-In case of a DOUBLE DATA HAZARD, the priority is given to the EX/MEM register file.
+In case of a **DOUBLE DATA HAZARD**, the priority is given to the EX/MEM register file.

 3) We need forwarding from the MEM/WB stage to the MEM stage if we have a load instruction followed by a store instruction.